Luca-Negri/3BodyProblemwithDeepNN/README.md

 performed with the code ARWV and to predict the correct outcome.

 The 3 body problem has puzzled for centuries physicists and matematichians alike.
-The chaotic nature of these systems has made it difficult to predict the trajectories of objects subject to each others grabitational pulls starting from arbitrary initial conditions.
+The chaotic nature of these systems has made it difficult to predict the trajectories of objects subject to each others gravitational pulls starting from arbitrary initial conditions.
-These comptutation have required considerable resources from the era of Newton all the way to the present day, where N-body simulations require intensive investments in time and energy to get accurate results.
+These caò+lculations have required considerable resources from the era of Newton all the way to the present day, where N-body simulations require intensive investments in time and energy to get accurate results.

 This is where the possibility to apply machine learning principles comes in.
 Since Neural Networks require a finite and predictable amount of linear operations to